ldclakmal/distributed-overlay-network/README.md

 $ mvn clean install
 ```

-- Execute .jar file in each node providing following attributes
+- Execute `.jar` file created in `/target` directory in each node providing following attributes

 ```
 -b  ip of the bootstrapserver